 For more information, please contact Administrative Secretary Lorraine Wry firstname.lastname@example.org.

-During July 8-12, 2019, SHS teacher of Engineering David Salonia and his team presents a fun and educational program called CAMP INVENTION, designed for children entering grades 1-6.
+During July 8-12, 2019, SHS teacher of Engineering David Salonia and his team presented a fun and educational program called CAMP INVENTION, designed for children entering grades 1-6.
 Check out the flyer for info on Camp Invention!
 Information for next year will be posted here as soon as it is available, so please check back!

 - Adult Education

 - New York Trips

 Summer 2019 Adult ESOL Classes flyer Classes begin Monday, June 25th

 Simsbury's evening Adult Education program is comprised of two divisions:

 STATE MANDATED DIVISION: This program includes classes for adults that are required to be offered by the State of Connecticut.
 This includes: